-A frozen sea in flux: Changing Arctic Ocean ecosystems
+A frozen sea in flux: Understanding changing Arctic Ocean ecosystems through art and science

 Imagine a world where microscopic plants, drifting in the vast ocean, produce half of the oxygen we breathe.
 This is the incredible reality of phytoplankton, often overlooked yet essential to life on Earth.
 Phytoplankton are also the base of the marine food web, and because the largest blooms of phytoplankton can be generated in the Arctic Ocean, animals like whales migrate to the Arctic from around the world in the summer to eat the bounty.
 As sea ice melts and ocean temperatures warm, how is the phytoplankton bloom responding?